-How to Build a Home Batting Cage in 2022
+How to Build a DIY Home Batting Cage

 Batting cages are a staple in baseball and softball.
 They help set up players for success by aiding in improving key skills such as hitting, pitching, throwing and catching.
 They also help to contain balls from flying into objects they shouldn’t be flying into, such as houses, cars and your neighbor’s window.

 As a parent or coach of a little leaguer, you know just how quickly expenses can start to add up.
 Between the gear, the supplies and the traveling back and forth from practice and games, it may be tough to find the extra money for a home batting cage.

 However, if you’re looking to seriously improve your or your child’s batting skills with frequent batting practice but you are on a tight budget, a DIY backyard batting cage might just be the thing for you to consider.

 Building your own home batting cage will not only be cheaper than buying one, but it will save you significant money in the long run, especially considering the countless hours you would spend renting out a batting cage at a training facility, which can cost up to $45 per hour!

 The flexibility you get when designing your own home batting cage means you can decide exactly how big or how small you want it.
 Plus, you’ll have the ability to build it while staying within whatever your budget may be.